H. K. Kesavan

 Hiremagalur Krishnaswamy Kesavan, known as H. K. Kesavan (14 June 1926 – 26 November 2014), was an Indian professor in the Faculty of Engineering at the University of Waterloo, Ontario, Canada.

 Early life and education

 H.K.
-Kesavan was born on 14 June 1926 in Bangalore, India.
+Kesavan was born on 14 June 1926 in Bangalore, India, to a Hebbar Iyengar family.
 He received his undergraduate degrees in science and engineering from the Central College and the Government Engineering College (now called University Visvesvaraya College of Engineering) in Bangalore.
 He received his M.S. degree from the University of Illinois in 1956 and his Ph.D. from Michigan State University in 1959, both in electrical engineering.
 He was an instructor at Michigan State from 1956 to 1959, and assistant professor in 1959–1960.

 Career

 Early career, 1960-1963

 In 1960, he was appointed as associate professor at the University of Waterloo, eventually serving as chairman of the Electrical Engineering department.
 During this time, he also spent a year back at Michigan State where he finished co-authoring his first book, Analysis of Discrete Physical Systems, co-authored with Herman Koenig and Yilmaz Tokad and published several years later.